fverac/logisticreg/README.md

 There are two different files/classifiers for the different datasets (named titanic.py and mnist.py)

-In both of them, Full gradient descent runs by default,  with SGD being commented out.
+In both of them, Full gradient descent is used to minimize the loss function by default,  with Stochastic Gradient Descent (SGD) being commented out.
-In order to run SGD, Follow the instructions given in the comments at the top of the files
+In order to run SGD, Follow the instructions given in the comments at the top of the files.

 Code for K fold cross validation is left in, but commented out